-Israel closes Gaza crossing to aid convoys after rocket attack
+Israel closes Karem Abu Salem crossing after Hamas rocket attack

-Karem Abu Salem crossing closed to aid convoys after attack: Israeli army

 Hamas says its forces launched rocket attack at a military target near the Karem Abu Salem crossing between Israel and Gaza.

-Israel has closed the main crossing point for humanitarian aid to enter into Gaza after a Palestinian armed group fired rockets at a military base in southern Israel near the site.
+Israel has closed the main crossing point for humanitarian aid to enter into Gaza after a Palestinian armed group fired rockets at a military base in southern Israel near the site, killing three soldiers.

 The Israeli military said on Sunday that it closed the Karem Abu Salem crossing, which Israel calls the Kerem Shalom crossing, to aid convoys after the attack.